 - Strengthening Our Education Process, Operations, and Systems.

 Eight Core LIFE Proficiencies

-In conjunction with providing healthcare degree programs, Life University is committed to delivering an education designed around a set of core proficiencies that advance personal integrity and provide the foundation for professional success, social contribution and cultural change.
+In conjunction with providing specialty degrees in natural health sciences, business, technology and the humanities, Life University is committed to delivering an education designed around a set of core proficiencies that advance personal integrity and provide the foundation for professional success, social contribution and cultural change.
 These proficiencies distinguish a Life University education.